sbrl/Pepperminty-Wiki/docs/ModuleApi/files/modules/feature-search.php.txt

 			// Sort the new list of clump distances sort($clumpDistances);
-			// Calcualate a measureof how clumped the offsets are
+			// Calcualate a measure of how clumped the offsets are
 			$tightClumpLimit = floor((count($clumpDistances) - 1) / 0.25);
 			$tightClumpsMeasure = $clumpDistances[$tightClumpLimit] - $clumpDistances[0];
 			$clumpsRange = $clumpDistances[count($clumpDistances) - 1] - $clumpDistances[0];